 Generally, the rule is that you can deduct all “ordinary and necessary” business expenses.

-However, it’s equally important to know what you cannot write-off before you spend copious amounts of money.
+However, it’s equally important to know what you cannot write off before you spend copious amounts of money.

-For instance, if you think that gifts are deductible, you might send $75 gift baskets to every new client.
+For instance, if you think gifts are deductible, you might send $75 gift baskets to every new client.
 In reality, you can deduct no more than $25 of the cost of business gifts you give directly or indirectly to each person during your tax year.

 While this is just one example, knowing the specific rules around what is and isn’t deductible will help you budget accordingly.

-And this is particularly important with the passing of the TCJA, which changed the rules about writing off expenses such as meals and entertainment.
+This is particularly important with the passing of the TCJA, which changed the rules about writing off expenses such as meals and entertainment.

 6. Set Aside 30% For The Taxman

-It’s always better to set aside a little more than you think you owe than to not set aside enough.
+It’s always better to set aside a little more than you think you owe than not to set aside enough.

 How you set aside this money is also important for bookkeeping purposes and will depend on what kind of business you’re running.